Road to Ninja: Naruto the Movie: Plot

 During the mission, the team is attacked by Jiraiya's toads, who never developed a kinship with Minato and Naruto and thus treat the group as intruders.
 In the ensuing fight, Kushina injures her ankle trying to shield Naruto from a poison attack.
 Minato eventually obtains the scroll, and Sakura heals Kushina.
 Naruto's parents lecture and console him over the turn of events, overwhelming Naruto with emotion.
 Upon learning the scroll can only be activated during a red lunar eclipse, Naruto and Sakura realize they have to wait till then.
 Sakura soon begins to realize the loneliness Naruto felt as an orphan, while Naruto accepts the fake Minato and Kushina as his parents and begins enjoying spending time with them.

 The village is then attacked by the Masked Man, having allied himself with Tobi, who has used an incorporeal form to observe the Limited Tsukuyomi, The Masked Man captures Sakura to hold ransom for the Red Moon Scroll, then proceeds to destroy the village.
 Naruto attempts to leave to save Sakura, but Minato and Kushina hold him back.
 Realizing they are not like his actual parents, Naruto reveals his true identity to them and thanks them for spending time with him.
 Wearing Kizashi's Hokage cloak, he takes the Red Moon Scroll and leaves to save Sakura and face the Masked Man, finding them at an old training ground used by Jiraiya and Minato.

-While the Akatsuki - a group of mercenaries led by Itachi Uchiha in this universe - dispatch the Masked Man's puppets, Naruto battles against the Masked Man, who is revealed to be the real Menma.
-Menma absorbs the defeated masked beasts to manifest the Black Nine-Tails, with the Nine-Tails making a temporary truce with Naruto to defeat its counterpart.
+While the Akatsuki - a group of mercenaries led by Sasuke's older brother Itachi Uchiha in this universe - dispatch the Masked Man's puppets, Naruto battles against the Masked Man, who is revealed to be the real Menma.
+Menma absorbs the defeated masked beasts to manifest the Black Nine-Tails, with the Nine-Tails making a temporary truce with Naruto to defeat its evil counterpart.
 However, this all plays to Tobi's plan as he possesses Menma so he can personally extract the weakened Nine-Tails from Naruto while completely wiping his mind.
 Sakura saves Naruto before the Nine-Tails is extracted from him, and Naruto regains his memories from looking at the scroll.
 Naruto and Sakura, along with assistance from Minato and Kushina, then force Tobi out of Menma and undo the Limited Tsukuyomi.
 Once back in their reality, after informing Tsunade of their ordeal, Sakura tearfully reunites with her parents while Naruto makes amends with Iruka and realizes he already has a family in his friends.